Pennsylvania State University, Millennium Science Complex

 Above-grade, open-plan, flexible Life Sciences laboratories are arranged around the perimeter of the floors for abundant natural light, with support spaces in the center.
 Conversely, Materials Sciences laboratories are in the center of the building’s floor plates, with circulation at the perimeter, where the environment can be more tightly controlled.
 The second and third floors and the fourth-floor mechanical penthouse connect the two wings with common meeting and social spaces, as well as an outdoor terrace, to encourage interaction and collaboration between the two departments.

 The stepped elevations simultaneously concentrate the building mass away from the streetscape and pedestrian areas to create the opportunity for large green roofs that reduce the heat-island effect and filter pollutants and carbon dioxide from the air surrounding this LEED Gold certified facility.
-In conjunction with design of the Millennium Science Complex, Viñoly also developed a number of master plan options for future construction on the site.
+In conjunction with the design of the Millennium Science Complex, Viñoly also developed a number of master plan options for future construction on the site.